iximiuz/client-go-examples/label-selectors/README.md

-# How to construct labels and selectors
+# How to construct labels and label selectors